Baby (Charli XCX song)

-"Baby" is a song by English singer and songwriter Charli XCX, released on 1 March 2022.
+"Baby" is a song by British singer Charli XCX, released on 1 March 2022.
 It was released as the fourth single from her fifth studio album Crash (2022).
 The track is an '80s-inspired post-disco, dance-pop, and funk-pop track with new jack swing and electro-funk elements.
 It has received positive reviews for its catchiness and sultry production.

 Background and release

 In an interview with Apple Music, Charli revealed that this track was one of the first ones to be conceptualized for the album.
-She further stated "I was working on it with Justin Raisen, and we’d done a lot together for my first ever album, True Romance.
+She further stated "I was working on it with Justin Raisen, and we'd done a lot together for my first ever album, True Romance.
 So it kind of felt cyclical to go back and with him again on what is my final record in my deal with Atlantic."